Calder Publishing

 Calder Publications is a publisher of books.
-Since 1949, the company has published many books on all the arts, particularly subjects such as opera and painting, the theatre and critical and philosophical theory.
-Calder's authors have achieved "18 Nobel prizes".
+Starting in 1949, the company published many books on all the arts, particularly subjects such as opera and painting, the theatre and critical and philosophical theory.

+Calder has been noted for championing avant-garde authors and battling censorship, and has been called one of the most important independent British publishers to emerge in the post-war era.
+Authors published and supported by Calder have earned 18 Nobel prizes.

 History

-John Calder started his publishing house in 1949 when manuscripts were plentiful and many books that were in demand were out of print – in the immediate post-war years paper was scarce and severely rationed.
+John Calder started the publishing house in 1949 when manuscripts were plentiful and many books that were in demand were out of print – in the immediate post-war years paper was scarce and severely rationed.

-During the 1950s he built up a list of translated classics, which included the works of Chekhov, Tolstoy, Dostoevsky, Goethe and Zola among others.
+During the 1950s, Calder published a list of translated classics, which included the works of Chekhov, Tolstoy, Dostoevsky, Goethe and Zola among others.
+In 1957, Calder published The Walk and Other Stories, the first translation of the Swiss author Robert Walser, translated by Christopher Middleton.
+The 1957 book is considered a key event in recognition of Walser as an modernist figure not only in English-language awareness but also in Swiss and German-language scholarship as Walser had been largely forgotten in the World War II era.

 Calder then began to publish American titles.
 As a result of Senator Joe McCarthy's "witch-hunt" he was able to acquire significant American authors as well as books on issues of civil liberty that mainstream publishers in New York City were afraid to keep on their lists.
 This led to the development of close ties with those smaller American firms who resisted the McCarthyite pressure.

-By the late 1950s, Calder was publishing a group of new writers who would change the face of twentieth-century literature.
+By the late 1950s, Calder published a group of new writers argued to have changed the face of twentieth-century literature.
 One of these was Samuel Beckett, all of whose novels, poetry, criticism, and some of his plays were published by Calder.
 Several writers on the Calder list became synonymous with the school of the "nouveau roman" or "new novel", including Alain Robbe-Grillet, Marguerite Duras, Claude Simon, Nathalie Sarraute and Robert Pinget.
 Other European novelists, playwrights and poets included Heinrich Böll, Dino Buzzati, Eugène Ionesco, Fernando Arrabal, René de Obaldia, Peter Weiss and Ivo Andrić.
 Calder was soon launching new experimental British writers such as Ann Quin, Alan Burns, Eva Tucker and R. C. Kennedy – who, influenced by their European counterparts, became part of the avant-garde of the early 1960s.

-From his experience of authors' tours, John Calder saw that readers much enjoyed hearing authors air their ideas in public – often in heated debate.
-He persuaded the Edinburgh Festival to stage large literary conferences – the first of their kind – which in 1962 and 1963 were immensely successful.
-They attracted many of the world's leading writers, as well as others whose names were not yet familiar to the public.